All Saints' Parish Hall: Opening in 1928

-On 29 September 1928 the parish hall was blessed by the Bishop of Woolwich, Dr William Hough (1859–1934), with a dance in the evening with 200 people and music supplied by the Granville Orchestra.
+On 29 September 1928, the parish hall was blessed by the Bishop of Woolwich, Dr William Hough (1859–1934), with a dance in the evening with 200 people and music supplied by the Granville Orchestra.
 On 3 November 1928 the hall was formally opened by Princess Marie Louise of Schleswig-Holstein (1872–1956), granddaughter of Queen Victoria.
-A Christmas event was also held, with the singing of carols, a decorated tree and Bethlehem tableaux.
+A Christmas event was also held, with the singing of carols, a decorated tree, and Bethlehem tableaux.
 The four downstairs rooms (known as clubrooms) were named after patron saints, and the colour scheme was cream and brown, with blue curtains on the stage.
 The fundraising for the building was completed on May Day 1930, with the vicar sitting from 9am to 7pm to receive the final donations, which totalled £1,500.

 Parish hall use, 1928–1988

 From 1928 onwards the building was used for All Saints' Church activities such as Parochial Church Council meetings, two separate youth clubs for 'men and girls', and fundraising events.
-From 1929 onwards pupils from the church's own primary school (All Saints' Infant School, located at the time in nearby Tranquil Passage) were taken to the hall for routine medical inspections, 'drill' activities and dancing lessons.
+Starting in 1929, pupils from the church's own primary school (All Saints' Infant School, located at the time in nearby Tranquil Passage) were taken to the hall for routine medical inspections, 'drill' activities and dancing lessons.
 Records also show that from June to September 1932, during essential roof repairs to the church building, all church services were held in the hall.
-From the late 1930s the hall was used as an overflow location for All Saints' Infant School.
+From the late 1930s, the hall was used as an overflow location for All Saints' Infant School.
 The hall hosted an Autumn Market to raise money for the church in November 1936, and on 18 January 1937 a public meeting held in the hall about controversial local building issues was attended by more than 100 people, leading to the formation of the Blackheath Society, a local conservation society which is still in existence.

 After World War II began, the hall was formally requisitioned in 1940 by the London County Council to be used as a British Restaurant, designed to provide low-cost hot lunchtime meals to local residents and workers; after the war it served as a 'civic restaurant', and continued under LCC control until 1955.
 The hall was then handed back to the church and, after some redecoration, rooms were let to various community groups.
 For example, the Greenwich & Lewisham Antiquarian Society held an exhibition in November 1955, and the Blackheath Society held an exhibition in March 1959.
 Some regular uses included a maternity and child welfare clinic (operating through to the 1970s), the Sallie Lewis dancing school, badminton sessions, and a Montessori School.